 - You may have opened the door too quickly and created a suction of air into the room, this can be avoided by opening the door more slowly. - Ensure your chimney is clean and your chimney cap is not plugged.
 Chimney caps with screens are more likely to become clogged with creosote buildup. - Make sure you have adequate chimney height for your system.
-Refer to the Chimney section of this booklet and make sure to take altitude, and number of elbows into consideration. - If you have purchased the inline fan, make sure the blower is off before opening the door.
+Refer to the Chimney section of this booklet and make sure to take altitude, and number of elbows into consideration. - If you have purchased the central heat kit option or the circulating internal blower, make sure the blower is off before opening the door.